acrosswp/ai-model-preferences/README.txt

 == Description ==

-AI Model Manager gives site administrators full control over which AI model WordPress uses for each capability type.
+Abilities Model Selector gives site administrators full control over which AI model WordPress uses for each capability type.
 By default, WordPress picks the first available model from your configured AI connectors.
 This plugin adds a settings page under **Settings > AI Model Preferences** where you can pin a specific model per capability — and that model will always be prioritised.

 **Capability types supported:**